Calabasas Employment Attorneys

 Calabasas, California

 Calabasas is a city in the southwestern region of the San Fernando Valley in Los Angeles County.
 Calabasas is home to more than 25,000 residents.
 It covers approximately eighteen square miles, and encompasses the following zip codes: 90290, 91301, 91302, and 91372.
 Settlements of Chumash Indians named the area Calabasas, a word perhaps descended from the Indian word for “where the wild geese fly.”
 Others think Calabasas comes from the Spanish word for pumpkin or wild gourd.
 Spanish expeditions in the 1700’s forever changed the Indians’ way of life.
 The Diary of Miguel Costanso, which documents the Portola expeditions in 1769-1770, refers to encounters with the Chumash in the area.
 Six years later, the Juan de Anza party camped just west of Calabasas.
 El Scorpion, or El Escorpion, a ranch that once occupied a large tract in the west Valley, was granted to three Indians in Calabasas in the 1830’s.
 About 25 years later, Miguel Leonis, the Basque “King of Calabasas” acquired the ranch and 1100 acres by his marriage to Espiritu, an Indian who had inherited the property from her father.
 Leonis was often in trouble with the law, hiring gunmen to expand his lands, bribing witnesses and threatening nearby settlers.
 He was killed in 1889 when he fell from his wagon after removing a band of squatters from his property.
 Squatter wars and gun fights were a bloody part of Calabasas history.
 “Inhabitants killed each other off so steadily that a human face is a rarity,” wrote Horace Bell in his book on the old west coast.
 When large ranches were divided into farms in the late 1800’s, families of settlers struggled against poverty and drought.
 When water and power came to Owensmouth (Canoga Park), they were happy to leave the difficult life of Calabasas pioneers.
 After the turn of the century, several select spots in the Calabasas area developed into weekend respites from the city.
 What is now the Sagebrush Cantina was originally a group of small stores built by Lester Agoure, Sr. in the early 1920’s.
 The parking lot once was the local jail.
 Outside was the famous hanging tree, dead, but still standing today.
 It is the identifying logo of the Calabasas Chamber of Commerce.
 Lack of water in the Calabasas area was always a major concern.
 With the founding of the Las Virgenes Municipal Water District in 1958, a water supply was assured, and the area began its development boom.
-With offices in Los Angeles, Bakersfield, Orange, Oxnard, Riverside, and San Bernardino, the Akopyan Law Firm A.P.C. is just minutes away from Calabasas.
+With offices in Los Angeles, Bakersfield, Oxnard, Temecula, Rancho Cucamonga, Costa Mesa, Culver City, and San Diego, the Akopyan Law Firm A.P.C. is just minutes away from Calabasas.
 Our employment lawyers stand ready to provide world-class services and top-notch representation to the residents of Calabasas.

 Finding the Best Employment Lawyer in Calabasas Has Never Been Easier